 Use the dbSeeChanges constant if you open a Recordset for an ODBC/SQL Server table.

-Opening more than one Recordset on an ODBC data source may fail because the connection is busy with a prior OpenRecordset call.
-One way around this is to fully populate the Recordset by using the MoveLast method as soon as the Recordset is opened.
+Opening more than one Recordset on an ODBC data source might fail if the connection is busy with a prior OpenRecordset call.
+One way to avoid this possibility is to fully populate the Recordset by using the MoveLast method as soon as the Recordset is opened.

 Dim db As Database Dim rst As Recordset Set dbs = OpenDatabase("Northwind.mdb") Set rst = dbs.OpenRecordset("Employees", dbOpenDynaset) With rst ' Populate recordset.